-The Corporation has a line of credit available from Canadian Western Bank with a maximum limit of \$60,000,000 (2022 - \$60,000,000), of which \$14,442,260 was outstanding on December 31, 2023 (2022 - \$46,069,316).
-Interest on outstanding balances is charged at the prime bank's lending rate plus 0.80% (2022 - 0.80%).
-The amount of the line of credit may be subject to and dependent upon the balance of the mortgage loans receivable.
-If at anytime during the month the amount is drawn below 50% of the authorised limit, the Bank shall charge a standby fee of 0.25% per annum on any unused portion of the authorised limit.
+The Corporation had a line of credit available from Canadian Western Bank with a maximum limit of \$60,000,000 (2023 - \$60,000,000), of which there was no balance outstanding on December 31, 2024 (2023 - \$14,442,260).
+Interest on outstanding balances was charged at the prime bank's lending rate plus 0.80% (2023 - 0.80%).
+The amount of the line of credit was subject to and dependent upon the balance of the mortgage loans receivable.
+If at anytime during the month the amount was drawn below 50% of the authorised limit, the Bank charged a standby fee of 0.25% per annum on any unused portion of the authorised limit.
+The credit agreement with Canadian Western Bank was terminated in January 2025.

-The bank has imposed certain covenants based on cash flow coverage, debt to tangible net worth, and margin requirements.
+The bank imposed certain covenants based on cash flow coverage, debt to tangible net worth, and margin requirements.
 The Corporation was in compliance with the externally imposed capital requirements during the year.

-The line of credit is secured by a General Security Agreement providing first security interest in all present and after acquired property, general assignment of mortgage receivables in first position, assignment of proceeds payable under mortgages, general assignment of insurance interest and assignment and postponement of claims from Directors, principal holders and shareholders of the Corporation.
+The line of credit was secured by a General Security Agreement providing first security interest in all present and after acquired property, general assignment of mortgage receivables in first position, assignment of proceeds payable under mortgages, general assignment of insurance interest and assignment and postponement of claims from Directors, principal holders and shareholders of the Corporation.